Disneyland Dining Discounts & Coupons

 Adults looking for a smaller portion at the counter-service restaurants should not hesitate to order from the kids’ menu.
 No one will know you’re ordering the kids meal for an adult!
 The kids’ meals are an especially good deal because they include a cold beverage (you can usually choose from a small lowfat milk, small lowfat chocolate milk, juice box, small bottled water or small soda; some locations have a more limited selection of beverages, so check the posted menu).
 The kids’ meals are also often healthier than the adult options.

-Unfortunately many of the kids’ offerings aren’t very exciting for adults (mac & cheese, hamburger, chicken fingers, pizza or “Kid’s POWER Pack”) but a few of the quick service restaurants have more interesting kids’ meals.
-In particular, check out French Market, Rancho del Zocalo, River Belle Terrace and Plaza Inn at Disneyland; and Flo’s V8 Cafe, Paradise Garden Grill, Boardwalk Pizza & Pasta, Cocina Cucamonga and Lucky Fortune Cookery at Disney California Adventure.
+Unfortunately many of the kids’ offerings aren’t very exciting for adults (mac & cheese, hamburger, chicken fingers or pizza) but a few of the quick service restaurants have more interesting kids’ meals.
+In particular, check out Rancho del Zocalo, River Belle Terrace and Tiana’s Palace at Disneyland; and Aunt Cass Cafe, Boardwalk Pizza & Pasta, Cocina Cucamonga, Paradise Garden Grill and Lucky Fortune Cookery at Disney California Adventure.

 Adults are not allowed to order from the kids’ menu at full-service restaurants.